Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

   * The previously hidden cutscene title fields [_text style_][scenario#tag-field-cutscene-titles-text-style] and [_text flags_][scenario#tag-field-cutscene-titles-text-flags] are now exposed.
   * [Script source text][scenario#tag-field-source-files-source] is now visible in Guerilla and Sapien.
   * Netgame flags _team index_ was renamed to [_usage id_][scenario#tag-field-netgame-flags-usage-id] and explanations were added in the tag for how to set this ID depending on the flag type.
   * [BSP switch trigger volumes][scenario#tag-field-bsp-switch-trigger-volumes] source and destination BSPs are now typed as proper block indices rather than integers, which causes Guerilla to display them as drop-downs.
+This block is also hidden unless in expert mode since it is populated during postprocessing.
   * Increased limits:
     * `MAXIMUM_SCENARIO_OBJECT_PALETTE_ENTRIES_PER_BLOCK` from 100 to 256.
     * `MAXIMUM_VEHICLE_DATUMS_PER_SCENARIO` from 80 to 256.